webforge-labs/cuked-zombie/README.md

   - you can pass arguments to your infected step definitions
   - a bunch of tools that extend the behaviour of zombie (visiting Pages, sending Cookies, using jQuery from the tested site, etc)
   - an easy integration with [CSSTester](https://github.com/webforge-labs/css-tester)
+  - the stack trace from assertions is shortened

 other features: